operator-playground-io/Docker-tile/tutorials/docker-101.md

 <p style="font-weight: bold; text-align: center">Lab- Application Container Lifecycle</p>

 #
-**Create a container**
+**04. Create a Container**

 As we've already discussed, a container is a runnable instance of an image.
 Let’s create a container out of the image "myrepo/node-web-app:1.0".

-The docker run command can be used to create and run a container.
+The `docker run` command can be used to create and run a container.

-- #Execute the following command to run the container from the image "myrepo/node-web-app" and name the container "node_web_app"
+- Execute the following command to run the container from the image "myrepo/node-web-app" and name the container "node_web_app".

         docker run --name node_web_app -p 49160:8080 -d myrepo/node-web-app:v1.0

-Our Dockerfile exposes port 8080, the port on which the application listens.
+Our Dockerfile exposes port `8080`, the port on which the application listens.
 But this is a private port and can’t be accessed externally.

-The -p flag redirects a public port to a private port inside the container.
-The docker run command maps 49160 to port 8080 of the container.
-A request to 49160 will be routed to port 8080 on the container.
+The `-p` flag redirects a public port to a private port inside the container.
+The `docker run` command maps the port 49160 to port 8080 of the container.
+A request to port 49160 will be routed to port 8080 on the container.

-The -d flag runs the container in detached mode, leaving the container running in the background.
+The `-d` flag runs the container in detached mode, leaving the container running in the background.

 After executing the docker run command, a unique container ID will be displayed as follows: